CATPA Board of Directors

 Current CATPA Board Members

-CATPA VICE CHAIR, Sheriff Steve Nowlin
+CATPA BOARD CHAIR - Sheriff Steve Nowlin

 Sheriff Steve Nowlin began his 38 year professional career as a Colorado Peace Officer with the Cortez Police Department where he served as a Patrol Officer, Patrol Sergeant and Detective.
 Nowlin has also served with the Montezuma County Sheriff's Department as Detective Lieutenant, and the Colorado State Patrol where he served as a State Trooper and Criminal Investigator/Master Trooper.
 Sheriff Nowlin has served as the Colorado Certified VIN Inspection Program Director for the Colorado Peace Officers Standard and Training Board, and managed the Southwest Auto Theft Team and BATTLE Southwest from 2009 until his retirement in January 2014.
 Nowlin continued his involvement in the auto theft prevention arena by serving as a Colorado Auto Theft Investigators Board Member-Southwest Region from 2006-2013 and is a certified Master Auto Theft Investigator.
 He was elected Montezuma County Sheriff on November 4, 2014, and is an active member in several local boards and organizations.

-Lt.
+CATPA VICE CHAIR, Lt.
 Colonel Barry Bratt

 Executive Director Colorado Department of Public Safety Designee